jetwarp/embed.whatcardboard.com/README.md

 ## Messages sent by the iframe

-### type: 'deviceprofile'
+### type: "deviceprofile"

-source: either 'selected' (for when the user has just selected their headset), or 'stored' (when the iframe inits and has an existing record, or is queried).
+source: either "selected" (for when the user has just selected their headset), or "stored" (when the iframe is loaded, or is queried with a "query" message).

 stored: false if localStorage gave an error, true otherwise.